11014067/Project/PROCESS.md

 The states can be coloured for population and Income in different years and calander is coloured for Texas.

 # Day 10 (15-6)
+The colouration looked weird and I found there to be a bug, been trying to fix it but the problem keeps shifting.

+# Day 11 (18-6)
+The colouration bug finaly fixed, now working on a update function for the colouration if another option or year is chosen and getting bootstrap grid to work.